chapmanic/chapmanic/README.md

 ## 📚 Learning Journey

 - **Web Development:** Building responsive web applications which utilise CRUD and REST.
-I have experience developing with MERN stack.
+I have experience developing with MEAN stack.
 - **Software Engineering:** Diving deep into algorithms, data structures, and design patterns to craft efficient, scalable software.
 ## 📫 Get In Touch